Is it Possible to Work Out What the World’s Oldest Language Is?

 The only record we have of the age of different languages is from written manuscripts and other forms of writing.
 There are several places around the world where writing developed independently.
 These places and the languages used at the time are presumed to be the world’s oldest living languages, but that is still not certain as there may be other languages in existence that were used by people who never used writing.
 For example, indigenous Australians have been on the Australian continent for at least 60,000 years according to the fossil record.
 No indigenous Australian community or language group ever invented or had any need to invent, writing, yet presumably, their languages are ancient.

 Some of the oldest living languages are almost extinct

-Other old languages have changed through the ages, yet remain recognised as being related to the original.
-For example, Greek has been used since antiquity, but has changed so much that scholars of Ancient Greek would have a hard time conversing in modern Greece, despite the obvious relationship.
+Other old languages have changed through the ages, yet remain recognized as being related to the original.
+For example, Greek has been used since antiquity but has changed so much that scholars of Ancient Greek would have a hard time conversing in modern Greece, despite the obvious relationship.
 Again, translators are often used to bridge the language gap when translating ancient texts into the modern equivalent.

 Other continents have ancient languages too

 In Africa, Egyptian is probably the best known oldest language that we know about.
 Like Greek, though, ancient Egyptian as has been recorded in hieroglyphics on famous monuments like the Pyramids has disappeared and is no longer a living language.
 In fact, modern Egypt uses Arabic as its official language, another very important old language.